hove-io/navitia/documentation/slate/source/includes/realtime.md

 If the station deleted is the destination of the journey, Navitia will compute an other itinerary to the requested station.
 If not, the disruption will be present at the root level of the response for information, but it won't be affecting the journey.

-### Departures
+### Departures & Stop Schedules

-The departure time of the train with the reduced service simply won't be displayed in the list of departures if "data_freshness" is set to "realtime".
+The departure time of the train with the reduced service simply won't be displayed in the list of departures/stop_schedules if "data_freshness" is set to "realtime".